Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Numerical Methods

-Eq.~\eqref{eq14} and Eq.~\eqref{eq16} can be computed using a direct method with a computational complexity of $O(N^2)$.
-However, these calculations become impractical when the number of particles is large.
-Therefore, a fast algorithm with lower computational complexity is required.
-In this study, a Cartesian fast multipole method (FMM) is employed to accelerate these computations for vortex particles, reducing the numerical complexity from $O(N^2)$ to $O(N)$ \cite{Proulx-Cabana2022}.

 The viscous diffusion term, which accounts for the effect of air viscosity on vorticity transportation, is solved using the PSE algorithm.
-This method approximates the Laplacian operator $\nabla^2$ with an integral operator, thus avoiding direct numerical differentiation.
-Using this approach, the viscous diffusion effect from all shed vortex particles is expressed in a conservative form as

-To mitigate the instability of vortex stretching, which stems from inadequate compensation for viscous dissipation on subgrid scales due to the incomplete resolution of the full energy cascade, as described by Kolmogorov’s theory \cite{Kolmogorov1991}, LES with an appropriate SGS model is employed.
-This approach allows for modeling eddies at smaller scales and capturing the coherent structures at coarser spatial resolutions than Direct Numerical Simulation (DNS).
-Therefore, Eq.~\eqref{eq17} can be rewritten as a non-uniform viscosity distribution, as the SGS turbulent eddy viscosity introduces a spatially non-uniform viscosity field in LES.
+To mitigate the instability of vortex stretching that may arise from insufficient viscous dissipation at subgrid scales~--~caused by the incomplete resolution of the full turbulent energy cascade described by Kolmogorov's theory \cite{Kolmogorov1991}~--~the Vreman subgrid scale (SGS) model \cite{Vreman2004} is adopted to compute turbulent eddy viscosity.
+This approach allows for modeling eddies at smaller scales and capturing coherent structures at coarser spatial resolutions than those required for direct numerical simulation (DNS).
+Further details can be found in a previous paper \cite{Proulx-Cabana2022}.
+In the present work, the Vreman model coefficient $C_V$ is set to 0.07, consistent with the value used in Ref.~\cite{Proulx-Cabana2022}.

-In this work, the standard Vreman SGS model \cite{Vreman2004} is adopted to calculate the eddy viscosity in LES, owing to its superior transitional and near-wall performance, as well as its robustness in high Reynolds number flows compared to the standard Smagorinsky SGS model \cite{Vreman2004}.
-The eddy viscosity in the Vreman model is expressed as:

-where $c_V$ is the model coefficient, related to the standard Smagorinsky constant $c_S$ by $c_V \approx 2.5c_S^2$.
-In this study, $c_V$ is set to 0.07. $\Delta_m$ denotes the filter width at the particle level in the $m$-th direction, typically set to the particle core size $\sigma$.

 Fig.~\ref{fig2} presents a DJI Phantom II rotor wake from the current VPM simulation at an advance ratio of $J = 0.35$.
 The simulation is able to capture every stage of the wake, from a coherent vortex structure to turbulent breakdown and mixing, and it predicts transitional mechanisms in between, such as short-wave instability, leapfrog, and pairing.